owaruuu/ai-examination-project/README.md

 -   [] Show a more useful message on error
 -   [x] Show list of messages
 -   [x] Sticky jump to bottom button
--   [] Jump to bottom button function
+-   [x] Jump to bottom button function
--   [] Jump to bottom on load
+-   [x] Jump to bottom on load
 -   [x] Separate messages by date
 -   [x] Sticky date headers
 -   [x] Add message user name
 -   [x] Separate message between user and bot
 -   [x] Show timestamp in messages
+-   [x] Prettier scroll bar

 ## Technical Decisions

+-   When calculating dates always use UTC dates
+-   Stay with tailwind v3 because of time limit
+-   Since all the messages are from the same number, no chat separation was made

 ## Known Problems

 -   [] Need to add logic to handle local time
 -   [] Fix date footer inside messages to have leading 0s
 -   [] Implement better queries
--   [] Add jump to bottom button animation on show
+-   [] Add animation on show to 'jump to bottom button'

 ## Author